 You cannot sell liquor without a liquor licence and this can be obtained from your local council.
 If you are having a one-off event, you can apply for a special licence for the event.
 But you will need a full licence if you want to sell alcohol regularly from your premises.
 The requirements are slightly different with each local government authority, so contact your local council to find out.

 If the club employs club members it will need to:

 - ensure a safe working environment.

 For more information about employing staff please see the IRD website.
-The Department of Labour website contains useful information for employers, including draft employment contracts and legal obligations.
+The Ministry of Business, Innovation and employment contains useful information for employers, including draft employment contracts and legal obligations.

 It’s important to note that the club is not liable for personal injury from accidents for volunteers and members participating in its activities.
 However, the club could be fined under the Health and Safety Act if it is at fault for not providing a safe working environment.

 The club must follow the rules for employers set out in the Health and Safety Act and pay the appropriate ACC levies.

 See our Health and safety for clubs page.